Article

 As your business outgrows your home market, you’ll face several challenges while establishing global business operations, building international teams, and operating risk-free in foreign markets.

-Here’s an overview of the main considerations for companies planning their international expansion strategies.
+Here’s an overview of the main considerations for companies planning their international expansion process.

-• Local marketing strategy: It takes time to get to know a new audience and possibly identify new pain points, along with distinct audience demographics and customer journey stages, and calls for an adjustment in your marketing strategy.
+- Local marketing strategy: It takes time to get to know a new target audience and possibly identify new pain points, along with distinct audience demographics and customer journey stages, and calls for an adjustment in your marketing strategy

 How to plan your global expansion strategy

-Whether you’re a startup or a big corporation and whether you're planning mergers or setting up EORs, reaching new markets requires a well-thought-out global expansion initiative.
+Whether you’re planning mergers, establishing local entities, or hiring through an EOR, reaching new markets requires a well-thought-out global expansion initiative.
 Here are the steps to take when creating an international business expansion strategy.

 1. Create a market entry strategy